Gh0s7-3/SMLoader/README.md

 ## How to use (from source)

-To run it from source download the repo and execute the following commands in the directory:
+To run it from source you have to install [Node.js](https://nodejs.org/) first (>= 8.0.0 is required).

+After that download the repo and execute the following commands in the directory:
 ```
 npm i
 node SMLoadr.js